luismaia-git/Cobblemon-Wiki-Gui/README.md

 # Cobblemon Wiki Gui
-An open-source mod for Minecraft Java Edition, written in Kotlin for Fabric.
+An open-source mod for Minecraft Java Edition, written in Kotlin for Fabric and NeoForge.
 This is a sidemod for [Cobblemon](https://cobblemon.com/)

 - Pokémon Wiki : an interface that allows you to view Pokémon species information (such as pokédex).

-#### I strongly recommend that you only use the server side
+#### I strongly recommend that you only use the server side or singleplayer

 ### Features